zipvilization/Zipvilization/world/solumworld/index.md

 A relatively simple world may be representable with relatively simple infrastructure.

-A world containing large amounts of historical, spatial and real-time information may eventually require dedicated systems.
+A world containing large amounts of historical, spatial and near-real-time information may eventually require dedicated systems.

 The correct architecture depends on actual scale.

 Not imagined scale.

-That means SolumWorld can evolve technically as the world itself becomes more complex.
+SolumWorld can therefore evolve technically as the world itself becomes more complex.

 > **Build for the world that exists.**
 >